railsuser2014/openobject-doc-book-en/source/book/3/3_6/invoicing.rst

 It's easy to generate a credit note quickly from an existing invoice.
 To do this, select a customer or supplier invoice and click  *Refund invoice*  on the toolbar to the right.
 Open ERP opens a new credit note form for you in the \ ``Draft``\   state so that you can modify it before approval.

-.. tip::   **Note**  *Crediting several invoices*
+.. tip::  Crediting several invoices

 	You can refund several invoices in one operation.
 	From the web client you'd display a list of invoices and then click the checkboxes alongside the ones you want to refund.
-Then click the Refund invoice action from the Right toolbar.
+	Then click the *Refund invoice* action from the right toolbar.

 	In the GTK client you'd make a multiple selection of invoices by Ctrl-clicking whichever lines you want to select.
-Then you'd execute the action by clicking the Action (gears) icon on the icon toolbar and selecting Refund invoice.
+	Then you'd execute the action by clicking the Action (gears) icon on the icon toolbar and selecting *Refund invoice*.

 Invoice payment
 ---------------

 The invoice is automatically marked as paid by Open ERP once invoice entries have been reconciled with payment entries.
 You yourself don't have to mark the invoices as paid: Open ERP manages that when you reconcile your payments.

-.. tip::   **Advice**  *Reconciling a credit note*
+.. tip::  Reconciling a credit note

 	Generally you reconcile the invoice's accounting entries with their payment(s).
 	But you can also reconcile an invoice with the entries from the corresponding credit note instead, to mutually cancel them.

 You've probably noticed the  *Pay Invoice*  action button in the toolbar to the right of the invoice form.
 This lets you enter payments and get entries reconciled very quickly.
 This functionality is usually employed by companies that use Open ERP as a simple billing system and not for complete accounting.
 They encode their payment on different invoices manually.